user202729/tex-fast-recompile/README.md

 A Python module to speed up TeX compilation.

-This is similar to `mylatexformat` TeX package that it works by "speed up" some "preamble", but unlike using "precompiled preamble" i.e. custom TeX format, this package works with *every* package including package that executes some Lua code, or load OpenType font.
+This is similar to the [`mylatexformat` TeX package](https://ctan.org/pkg/mylatexformat) that it works by "speed up" some "preamble", but unlike using "precompiled preamble" i.e. custom TeX format, this package works with *every* package including package that executes some Lua code, or load OpenType font.